 When you get home –

 - Ensure you have enough pairs of hands to unload the kit safely

 - Make sure you have prepared a suitable storage area for the panel kit

-The panels may still be curing if they have just come off the production line and if they are not stored properly they will lose their flat shape.
+The panels will still be curing if they have just come off the production line and if they are not stored properly they will lose their flat shape.

-- Composite Panels should always be stored either directly vertical or preferably laid on a flat horizontal surface free from contaminants
+- Composite Panels should always be stored either directly vertical with regular supports or preferably laid on a flat horizontal surface free from contaminants

 - Do not allow moisture to be trapped in between the panels or protective coverings

 - Avoid storing Composite Panels in direct sunlight as post curing and warping could occur prior to permanently mechanically / adhesive fixing the panel into position